SaifNOUMA/QKD/README.md

 # Hybrid Low-Cost Quantum-Safe Key Distribution

 This repository contains the implementation of the post-quant key distribution using TRNG provided by Quibitekk, Inc.
+The full paper can be downloaded from [here](https://cse.usf.edu/~attilaayavuz/article/22/HQKD_USFQubitekk_2022.pdf).
+The source code is currently locked with a passcode that we can only provide upon requests.

 # Prerequisites